suburbiaexe/eye-tracking/README.md

 TODOs
 next steps suggested from Qian:
 - Try out better camera
-- Define a gesture (eg a nod) for a click
 - For a demo, have a website or something that people can interact with
 - Script for 2min presentation for James